sophiexingsu/wustl-latex-dissertation-template/README.md

 ## Change Log
 2022-10-16:
-- Update to 2022 edition of the official template
+- Update to follow the 2022 edition of the official template
+- Make formatting changes in the title page and abstract

 2022-03-12:
-- Update template example
+- Update the example of this template

 2021-11-01:
 - Tweak typography